c2mon/c2mon/docs/docs/user-guide/server/database.md

 By default C2MON start with an embedded HSQL database for prototyping and development purposes.

-> **Please note!**
+> **Please note!** <br>

->    The HSQL in-memory database is by default not persisted on disk.
+The HSQL in-memory database is by default not persisted on disk.
->    Therefore, all configuration- and history data are lost when C2MON is stopped.
+Therefore, all configuration- and history data are lost when C2MON is stopped.
->    How-to persist the HSQL storage is explained here [below](#setup-c2mon-with-persistent-hsql).
+How-to persist the HSQL storage is explained here [below](#setup-c2mon-with-persistent-hsql).

 # Setup the Database schema